glegoux/config-linux/README.md

 Run ` compizconfig-settings-manager` with the command `ccsm` .

-Install and use `Tweaks`:
+Install and use `Gnome Tweaks`:

 ```
-sudo apt install gnome-shell-extensions \
+sudo apt install gnome-tweaks gnome-shell-extensions \
   gnome-shell-extension-dash-to-panel gnome-tweaks adwaita-icon-theme-full
 ```